gole1296/Common-CRM-Functions/README.md

 # Common-CRM-Functions
+The Common CRM Functions JavaScript library is designed for Microsoft Dynamics CRM Administrators or Developers who would like an easy way to complete customizations in CRM without having to worry about all of the syntax of the XRM structure.
+It gives easy to use functions to complete a wide variety of actions, the combination of which can solve many issues facing a CRM deployment.

 This is a single web resource file, so it can be added to your deployment manually or added via the solution provided.
 Nothing other than the web resource is added to your deployment.

 To add to your CRM: